Decentralized Stability Conditions for DC Microgrids: Beyond Passivity Approaches: Network models and problem setting

-{ We will derive conditions on the frequency response of locally defined subsystems under which stability of the power system~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} about the equilibrium~\eqref{eq:equilibrium} is guaranteed.
-To do this, we introduce the following {assumption.}}
+Note that the different $L_k(s)$, obtained from~\eqref{eq:Line_dynamics}, are in $\RHi$ as $-r_kl_k^{-1}<0$. \kkl{ We will derive conditions on the frequency response of locally defined subsystems under which stability of the power system~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} about the equilibrium~\eqref{eq:equilibrium} is guaranteed.
+To do this, we introduce the following \ilc{assumption.}}

-{\begin{assumption} For each bus $j$, $B_{j}(s)\in\RHi$ with a stabilizable and detectable state-space realization\footnote{{The stabilization and the detectability assumptions ensure that there are no {pole/zero cancellations in ${\C}_{+}$} in the transfer function}.}. \end{assumption}}
+\kkl{\begin{assumption} For each bus $j$, $B_{j}(s)\in\RHi$ with a stabilizable and detectable state-space realization\footnote{\kkl{The stabilization and the detectability assumptions ensure that there are no \ilc{pole/zero cancellations in ${\C}_{+}$} in the transfer function}.}. \end{assumption}}

-Let $ \overline{v_B}(t)=\left( \overline{v_{B_j}}(t)\right) _{j\in \mathcal{N}} $ and $ \overline{i_L}(t)=\left( \overline{i_{L_k}}(t)\right) _{k\in \mathcal{E}} $; then $\overline{\delta v_{L_k}}(t)= \left( a^c_k\right)^T \overline{v_B}(t)$ and $\overline{i_{B_j}}(t)=- ~a^r_{j}~ \overline{i_{L}}(t)$ where~$a^c_k $ and~$~a^r_{j}~ $ are the $k^{th}$ column and the $j^{th}$ row of the incidence matrix~$\mathcal{A}$ respectively. \\
+Let $ \overline{v_B}(t)=\left( \overline{v_{B_j}}(t)\right) _{j\in \mathcal{N}} $ and $ \overline{i_L}(t)=\left( \overline{i_{L_k}}(t)\right) _{k\in \mathcal{E}} $; then $\overline{\delta v_{L_k}}(t)= \left( a^c_k\right)^{\top} \overline{v_B}(t)$ and $\overline{i_{B_j}}(t)=- ~a^r_{j}~ \overline{i_{L}}(t)$ where~$a^c_k $ and~$~a^r_{j}~ $ are the $k^{th}$ column and the $j^{th}$ row of the incidence matrix~$\mathcal{A}$ respectively. \\

-{The small-signal model of the microgrid~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} can be represented as a negative feedback interconnection of \mbox{input-output} systems as illustrated in Fig.~\ref{fig:networkmodel} and is given by
+\kkl{The small-signal model of the microgrid~\eqref{eq:Line_dynamics}-\eqref{eq:bus_dynmics} can be represented as a negative feedback interconnection of \mbox{input-output} systems as illustrated in Fig.~\ref{fig:networkmodel} and is given by

-where $ B(s)=\oplus_{j=1}^{n_b} B_{j}(s)$ and $L(s)=\oplus_{k=1}^{n_\ell} L_k(s)$ with $B_j(s) \in \RHi$ and $L_k(s) \in \RHi$. $\overline{W_V}(s)$ and $\overline{W_I}(s)$ {are signals associated with the initial conditions.
-In particular, these} are given, {respectively,} by $\overline{W_V}(s)=\Theta_B(s)~ \overline{x_B}(0)$ and $\overline{W_I}(s)=L(s) \left( \oplus_{l=1}^{n_\ell}l_k\right)~ \overline{i_L}(0)$, {where} $\overline{x_B}(0)$ and $\overline{i_L}(0)$ are the initial {values} of $( x_{B_j}(t))_{j \in \mathcal{N}}$ and $\overline{i_L}(t)$, {respectively,} and
+where $ B(s)=\oplus_{j=1}^{n_b} B_{j}(s)$ and $L(s)=\oplus_{k=1}^{n_\ell} L_k(s)$ with $B_j(s) \in \RHi$ and $L_k(s) \in \RHi$. $\overline{W_V}(s)$ and $\overline{W_I}(s)$ \ilc{are signals associated with the initial conditions.
+In particular, these} are given, \ilc{respectively,} by $\overline{W_V}(s)=\Theta_B(s)~ \overline{x_B}(0)$ and $\overline{W_I}(s)=L(s) \left( \oplus_{l=1}^{n_\ell}l_k\right)~ \overline{i_L}(0)$, \ilc{where} $\overline{x_B}(0)$ and $\overline{i_L}(0)$ are the initial \ilc{values} of $( x_{B_j}(t))_{j \in \mathcal{N}}$ and $\overline{i_L}(t)$, \iclf{respectively,} and

 where $C_{B_j}$ and $A_{B_j}$ are the output matrix and the state matrix in the state-space representation of $B_j(s)$.
 Note that $\Theta_B(s) $ is in $ \RHi$ (from Assumption~\ref{assump:stab_bus}), hence both signals $\overline{W_V}(s)$ and $\overline{W_I}(s)$ are in~$\mathscr{H}_2$.}